‘DWTS’ Spoilers: Second Elimination Will Occur During Disney Night Extravaganza

 Dancing with the Stars has announced that a second elimination will occur during the show’s annual Disney Night extravaganza.
 The show normally does not send contestants home during this special evening of dances dedicated to the best of Disney magic.
-For Season 29, there will be an elimination twist that will send one of the remaining 14 couples packing before the series heads into episode 4.
+For Season 29, there will be an elimination twist that will send one of the remaining 14 couples packing before the series heads into Episode 4.

-The show will begin with a cold open that will feature host Tyra Banks and the celebrities as they take viewers inside their favorite classic Disney films.
+The show will begin with a cold open that features host Tyra Banks and the celebrities as they take viewers inside their favorite classic Disney films.

-Each couple will then dance to a variety of beloved Disney songs including “Part of Your World,” “Almost There,” “King of New York” and “Reflection,” among others.
+The couples will then dance to beloved Disney songs, including “Part of Your World,” “Almost There,” “King of New York” and “Reflection,” among others.

-The following will be the songs each celebrity will perform with their professional dance partner.
+The following are the songs each celebrity will perform with their professional dance partner.
 As for each Disney Night performance, the choreography and costumes will reflect a concept from the film related to the song.

 Monica Aldama and Val Chmerkovskiy will sway the Waltz to “Part of Your World” from The Little Mermaid.